occiware/MoDMaCAO/doc/ansibletutorial/overview.md

 Contains a graphical editor generated with OCCI-Studio, which we will use in this tutorial.

 <pre>org.modmacao.all.extensions.example</pre>
-Contains an example OCCI configuration, which we will use in this tutoral.
+Contains an example OCCI configuration, which we will use in this tutorial.

 <pre>org.modmacao.openstack.runtime</pre>
 (Only relevant for extended tutorial)